Admission to the University of Louisville

 - Students transferring with fewer than 24 transferable semester hours are required to take the ACT or SAT test if they have not done so previously, and submit a high school transcript.
 Students with fewer than 24 transferable semester hours must meet the admissions requirements for both new freshmen and transfer students.

 All transfer students to the University of Louisville are required to participate in the Transfer Orientation Program.
 There is a fee for the Transfer Program.

 Evaluation of Transfer Credit

 For admission as a transfer student, applicants must submit official transcripts from all regionally accredited post-secondary institutions previously attended.
-University of Louisville will determine a transfer GPA based upon the course work completed at previous institutions.
-University of Louisville does not transfer in technical or developmental course work.
-Courses completed on a quarter system (or other system not based on semester hours) will be converted to semester hours.
+The University of Louisville will determine a transfer GPA based upon the coursework completed at previous institutions.
+The University of Louisville does not transfer in technical or developmental coursework.
+Courses completed on a quarter system (or another system not based on semester hours) will be converted to semester hours.
 A student is required to complete 30 of his/her last 36 semester hours at the University of Louisville.

-Regional accrediting agencies include: Middle States Association of Colleges and Schools (MSA), North Central Association of Colleges and Schools (NCA-HLC), Northwest Commission on Colleges and Universities (NWCCU), New England Association of Schools and Colleges (NEASC-CIHE), Southern Association of Colleges and Schools (SACS), The Western Association of Schools and Colleges (WASC-ACSCU), and The Western Association of Schools and Colleges – Community and Junior Colleges (WASC-ACCJC).
+Regional accrediting agencies include: Middle States Association of Colleges and Schools (MSA), North Central Association of Colleges and Schools (NCA-HLC), Northwest Commission on Colleges and Universities (NWCCU), New England Association of Schools and Colleges (NEASC-CIHE), Southern Association of Colleges and Schools Commission on Colleges (SACSCOC), The Western Association of Schools and Colleges (WASC-ACSCU), and The Western Association of Schools and Colleges – Community and Junior Colleges (WASC-ACCJC).